ing-bank/baker/docs/sections/cookbook/fire-sensory-events.md

 ### Wait for an event

 `awaitEvent` completes when an event with the specified name appears in the list of fired events.

+!!!Note
+Make sure to set a timeout smaller than the requestTimeout of your httpClient.
+Otherwise, you will see awaitEvent() timeout prematurely.

 === "Java"